 I also have a Hong Kong Reserve Police passport style I.D that was issued on 22.06.28, with his ‘Rank and Number’ listed as R253.

-He was arrested in 1944 along with his brother Yousif, friend Ahmed Khan, and John Power, and taken to Stanley Jail.
+My grandfather was arrested in 1944 along with his brother Yousif, friend Ahmed Khan, and John Power, and taken to Stanley Jail.
 They were severely tortured but released on parole.
 As we know, Mr. Power did not survive the torture (see https://gwulo.com/comment/31096#comment-31096).
-My grandfather and his brother continued their activities until my grandfather’s second arrest.
+Without Mr. Power, they continued their activities until my grandfather’s second arrest.
 This time he was imprisoned in ‘No.7 Police Station’.
-He remained there for many months and was released when the Japanese surrendered.
+He remained there until the Japanese surrendered.
 His friend, Ahmed Khan, died shortly after the war ended due to the injuries he sustained during torture.
 (I am very keen to try and find out where he is buried).

-Both brothers gave evidence at the trial of Kanao Inouye, who was their chief torturer.
+Both brothers gave evidence at the trial of Inouye Kanao.
 Below is a newspaper article mentioning their contribution to the trial:

 Our family name is Khan, so his name would have been Mohamed Ahsan Khan, but in all of his documentation at that time, including his British Passport, it is listed as Mohamed Ahsan, so I am assuming any info on him would come under the name of Mohamed (First name), Ahsan (Second name).
 He was known as Ahsan by most people.
 I think the same thing applies to his brother, Mohamed (First name), Yousif (Second name).

 If anyone can help me find more information on both my grandfather and his brother, please do let me know.